theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 ### TLS Configuration

-Enable Transport Layer Security (TLS) to use secured https communication when making endpoints:
+Enable Transport Layer Security (TLS) to use secured HTTPS communication for the web server:

 1. Make sure to have a valid X.509 certificate.
 If the certificate is not listed in the Windows certificate store, [install an X.509 certificate](knowledge-base/install-x.509-certificate.md).
 2. Open the following file in the Xtract Core installation directory: `config/servers/tls.json`.
 If the directory and file do not exist, create them.